 Grid view incorporates different layers referred to as grid pages that allow users to manage the complex map in the form of a logical subdivision of mappings.

 Visual Studio Toolbox window

 This view displays the functions available to use in BizTalk Maps.
 This view is also used as a drag and drop function’s scope in the grid page.

 Functions displayed in Toolbox are organized as per their categories.

 Visual Studio Properties window

-This view is used along with its dialog box to analyze and set the link and functoids properties which the user creates for defining the maps.
+This view is used along with its dialog box to analyze and set the link and function properties that the user creates for defining the maps.

-When a user selects a link or functiod from grid view or select map from the SolutionExplorerwinow; corresponding properties of schema node, functiod, link or, map displays in the Properties window by using the standard conventions of visual studio.
+When a user selects a link or function from the grid view or selects a map from the SolutionExplorerwinow; corresponding properties of schema node, function, link or, map displays in the Properties window by using the standard conventions of visual studio.

 For example - properties can be grouped together in different categories and, displayed in an alphabetic manner.